JappeHallunken/tarballs-for-wsl/README.md

 e.g. `wsl --import DietPi M:\WSL M:\Downloads\root-fs.tar.xz`

 On first run of the DietPi VM, the first-login installation should be triggered.
+A message will appear, that the first run setup is already running in another window, not sure where this come from.
+I just killed the process and run `dietpi-software` again to trigger the setup.

+After that you can comment out `#generateResolvConf=false` in `/etc/wsl.conf` and set your own DNS nameserver, if you like.